$10 million per year!

 She’s one of the many up-and-coming virtual influencers that are rapidly gaining popularity on the social media scene.

-If you’d like to learn more about virtual influencers, who they are, and if your brand should work with them, you’re in the right place.
+Learn more about virtual influencers, who they are, and if your brand should work with them

 What is a virtual influencer?